bigdata-i523/hid327/notebook.md

 * 09/18/17 Attended 6pm class, viewed video from 9/11/17 class.
 * 09/25/17 Attended 6PM class via phone due to travel.
 * 09/27/17 Attended 5PM class.
 Asked questions about getting help with LaTex, format of paper.
+* 10/02/17 Attended 6PM class.
+Listened to hear issues others have had.
+Asked question, but my connection was breaking up and it was hard for others to hear.
+I will us my phone for the voice the next time and computer for the video.

 # Theory